-- Understand the exact user actions that led to an error
+- Understand the exact user actions that led to an error.

-- Understand the severity of the problem and its effect on user experience
+- Understand the severity of the problem and its effect on user experience.

-The default data retention time frame of 35 days is applied to these sessions.
+The default data retention timeframe of 35 days is applied to these sessions.

 Because Session Replay is the best way to demonstrate what the user actually did, it provides the means to resolve customer complaints.
 Use Session Replay to:

-- Identify the exact problem faced by the user
+- Identify the exact problem faced by the user.

-- Provide correct instructions
+- Provide correct instructions.

-- The UX design is not intuitive enough
+- The UX design isn't intuitive enough.

 The default data retention time is applied to these sessions.